-A Fred Flintstone church, horror stories in the Gothic Room, a snake with a woman’s head…home of the socarrats.
+A Fred Flintstone like church, horror stories in the Gothic Room, a snake with a woman’s head…home of the socarrats.

 You could be forgiven for driving straight through Cocentaina, thinking that it was little more than an industrial estate, which is probably why the town rarely rates a mention in most tourist guides.
 Like many of these small mountain towns though, it hides a surprisingly historic little heart hidden behind all those factory units flogging textiles and furniture.